Superfrog: Reception

-Rerelease
+Remaster

-An HD version of the game, Superfrog HD, was co-developed by both Team17 and TickTockGames, formerly Bubball Systems, the company initially responsible for the MS-DOS port of Superfrog in 1994.
-It was released in 2013 for the PlayStation 3 and PlayStation Vita, then later for Microsoft Windows via Steam, OS X, Linux, Android, and iOS.
+A high-definition version of the game, Superfrog HD, was co-developed by both Team17 and TickTockGames, formerly Bubball Systems, the company initially responsible for the MS-DOS port of Superfrog in 1994.
+It was released in 2013 for the PlayStation 3, PlayStation Vita, OS X, Linux and Microsoft Windows via Steam, then in 2014 for Android, and iOS.

-In May 2016, Superfrog HD was discontinued by Team17; due to low sales and negative reception, the game was removed from PSN, Steam, App Store and Google Play.
-At the same time, the original Superfrog game was removed from GOG.com.
+In May 2016, Superfrog HD was removed from digital stores by Team17, it was removed from PSN, Steam, App Store and Google Play.
+There is no known official statement by Team17 why it was removed, but possible reasons may include low sales or expired licenses.
+At the same time, the original Superfrog game was also removed from GOG.com.